rubrikinc/use-case-roxie/docs/ALEXA.md

 Since Alexa Skills Kit (ASK) utilizes Lex in order to determine and power intents for skills, porting Roxie to an Alexa skill is a fairly simple process.
 This guide will walk through the steps that need to be performed in order to export/import the Lex intents, create the wrapper Lambda function, and publish the Alexa skill to a subset of beta users.
 Requirements and configuration may change depending on decisions to publicly publish a skill within the Alexa Skills or the Alexa for Business directories.

 Even though Alexa is powered by Lex, there are a number of limitations and differentiations as to how we set up the skill.
 For example, while Lex allows us to configure an endpoint (Lambda function) per intent, Alexa only supports one endpoint total.
-For this reason we need to build a wrapper Lambda function to act as our endpoint which will in turn call the individual Roxie Lambda functions within the Roxie use-case.
+For this reason we need to build a wrapper Lambda function to act as our endpoint, which will, in turn, call the individual Roxie Lambda functions within the Roxie use-case.

 The end to end workflow is as follows: